Shape pictures is a shape activity that your preschooler will treasure!

-When we set children up with intentional play prompts, it is impressive to watch learning through play unfold and the ideas they create on their terms.
+When we set children up with intentional play prompts, watching learning through play unfold and the ideas they create on their terms are impressive.

 RELATED: Looking to add open-ended math toys to your home?
 This list of math toys is one you don’t want to miss!